joykat05/joykat05/README.md

 - 👋 Hi, I’m @joykat05
-- 🌱 I’m currently learning c and java programming language
+- 🌱 I am currently learning DSA and web developement,
+- i know C,C++,Java and Python.
 - i love to draw as well as code and blending these two mediums is always a pleasure

 <!---